onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 - Observe PARTICIPANT_PRIME going from runtime to participant with acm type definitions and common property values for participant types
 - Observe that the acm type definitions and common property values for participant types are stored on ParticipantHandler
+- Observe PARTICIPANT_PRIME_ACK going from participant to runtime
-- Observe PARTICIPANT_PRIME_ACK going from runtime to participant
+- Observe PARTICIPANT_SYNC_MSG going from runtime to participant

 3.4 Participant DePriming
 =========================